jxcore/jxcore/docs/plain/jxcore-feature-internal-recovery.markdown

 * `restartCallback` {Function}

-This is a function, which should be invoked if you want to allow for thread recovery.
-If you will not call it, the thread will die but not restart.
+This function should be invoked to allow for thread recovery.
+Unless it is called, the thread will die without restart.
-Any tasks, that you want to perform, like saving some thread's data (objects, variables etc) into database or even shared memory store, must be done before calling `restartCallback`.
+Any tasks, like saving some thread's data (objects, variables etc) into database or even shared memory store, must be done before calling `restartCallback`.

-In the example below we are throwing an exception, which causes `restart` event to be fired.
+In the example below we are throwing an exception, which causes restart event to be fired.
-Also we are counting how many times thread was restarted, and based on that we decide if to allow for another restart or not.
+Also we are counting how many times the thread was restarted.
+Based on that value we decide when to stop.

 The code should be run with mt-keep parameter: